jorditorresBCN/Assignments-2017/Lab01.md

 #  Tasks of Lab 1 (week 2)
 ## Task 1.1:
-Install Python in your local labtop.
+Install Python in your local laptop.
 ## Task 1.2:
 Create a python code that uses the “random” library.
 We will value positively if you build a creative program in python.
 The minimum example accepted will be a code that generates a random number between 1 and 20.
 Then let the player guess the number introduced, displaying if the number is to low or high.
-The game ends either when the number is guesses correctly.
+The game ends either when the number is guessed correctly.
 The suggested program name is `Lab1.guessnumber.py`.
 ## Task 1.3:
 Create a private repository CLOUD-COMPUTING-COURSE-2017 in your github account (use you student email (".upc.edu") for creating your github account in order to have private repositories or benefits as student pack).
 ## Task 1.4:
-Update your remote repository from your local repository on your labtop:
+Update your remote repository from your local repository on your laptop:
 ```
 echo "# CLOUD-COMPUTING-COURSE-2017" >> README.md
 git init